 - Provide pavement deficiency information to local jurisdictions to utilize during the project selection process. - Implement road projects that make the most cost-effective use of resources while focusing on maintenance to maximize the life of existing roads. - Support the development of local asset management plans that are regularly monitored, updated, and coordinated with other infrastructure systems. - Implement construction projects that make the most cost-effective use of resources with a focus on maintenance to maximize the life of existing roads and bridges.

 The FY2026-2029 TIP includes several projects which are anticipated to help the state meet the proposed targets for pavement and bridge conditions.
-See Figure 15 below.
-Figure 16 illustrates the CMAQ projects included in the TIP.
+See Table 6 below: